feathersui/feathersui-starling/documentation/help/markdown/list.md

 list.dataProvider = groceryList;
 ```

+`ArrayCollection` wraps a regular ActionScript `Array`, and it adds special events and things that the `List` uses to add, update, and remove item renderers in real time.

-The [`IListCollection`](../api-reference/feathers/data/IListCollection.html) interface may wrap any type of data to provide a common API that the `List` component can understand.
-Out of the box, we may use [`ArrayCollection`](../api-reference/feathers/data/ArrayCollection.html), [`VectorCollection`](../api-reference/feathers/data/VectorCollection.html), and [`XMLListCollection`](../api-reference/feathers/data/XMLListCollection.html).
-It's even possible to create new `IListCollection` implementations to display custom data types, if needed.
+<aside class="info">`ArrayCollection` is one of multiple classes that implement the [`IListCollection`](../api-reference/feathers/data/IListCollection.html) interface. `IListCollection` may wrap any type of data to provide a common API that the `List` component can understand.
+Out of the box, we may use these collection implementations:

+* [`ArrayCollection`](../api-reference/feathers/data/ArrayCollection.html) for data based on an [`Array`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/Array.html)
+* [`VectorCollection`](../api-reference/feathers/data/VectorCollection.html) for data based on a [`Vector`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/Vector.html)
+* [`XMLListCollection`](../api-reference/feathers/data/XMLListCollection.html) for data based on an [`XMLList`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/XMLList.html)

+It's even possible for anyone to create new `IListCollection` implementations to display custom data types, if needed.</aside>

 Now, we need to tell the item renderer how to display the data.
 The list simply passes each item from the data provider to an item renderer, and it is the item renderer's responsibility to interpret the properties of an item.